 McKinsey’s study estimates that $350 billion in revenue will be generated from process automation by 2025.

-Research has indicated that half of healthcare workers experience burnout.
+Research has indicated that half of the healthcare workers experience burnout.
 This is due to repetitive, labor-intensive tasks and constant shifts between care-oriented tasks and financial data entries.

 Hospitals state efficiency and cost reduction as the key areas that worry them for future revenues.
 Therefore, implementing an automated technology that accurately handles redundant tasks is mandatory for every healthcare practice.